PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 Once again it is recommended to use the SSH URL instead of the HTTPS one.

-> This part doesn't require you to do anything, it's mainly for knowledge :wink:
+> This part doesn't require you to do anything, it's mainly for knowledge 😉

 > Before applying any changes, it's a good reflex to check what has been modified.